Successful Letter of Recommendation for Employment

 So, after making clear a length and a core structure, let’s go to more details.

-As a practical illustration, you got to make a letter of recommendation for medical assistant.
+As a practical illustration, you got to make a letter of recommendation for a medical assistant.
 There are some specific achievements to share with a potential employer.
 Try to adjust the final version to a person.
 Use real-life examples.
 It’s a guarantee to make an applicant stand out.

 What about a newly graduated medical student?
 It’s a good chance to highlight the research part and emphasize a theoretical basis.
-Get the necessary information and keep in touch with a person you’re writing about.
+Get the necessary information and keep in touch with the person you’re writing about.